 David Lunney, Áine McBride & Katie Watchorn

 From Here to There brings together artists David Lunney, Katie Watchorn and Áine McBride.
 Over six weeks, they will work onsite at The Douglas Hyde using the gallery as a studio; a space to think, build, experiment, and make new work.
 The project began on the 20th September with the artists’ arrival into the gallery, and on the 29th October their group exhibition will open.
-Continuing until 5 February 2022, the installation will continue to adapt and alter over time.
+Continuing until 5 February 2022, the exhibition installation will alter over time.

 From Here to There refers to transitions, shifts in points of view, and ways to belong.
 Each of the artists engages with forms of displacement; David Lunney’s movable sculptures that frame and re-frame his camera’s point of view, Áine McBride’s focus on the built environment and what is unaccounted for in-between; and Katie Watchorn’s translations of structures and materials found in rural farming.